Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Introduction

 Reflecting the rapid evolution of the research field, several review papers on MTSAD have been published recently \citep{Belay2023, Choi2021, Correia2024, ElAmineSehili2024, Fahrmann2024, Li2023, Orabi2024, Pea2023, Ramezani2021, Usmani2024, ZamanzadehDarban2024}.
 Some focus on specific topics like evaluation metrics \citep{ElAmineSehili2024}, Hidden Markov Models \citep{Ramezani2021} or statistical outlier detection \citep{Pea2023}, while others offer broader surveys on both ML and DL approaches \citep{Belay2023, Fahrmann2024, Orabi2024, Usmani2024}.
 Some of the reviews propose categorizations specifically for core DL architectures based on Autoencoders (AE), Variational Autoencoders (VAE), Recurrent Neural Networks (RNN), Transformers, Hierarchical Temporal Memory (HTM), Temporal Convolutional Networks (TCN), Graph Neural Networks (GNN) and Generative Adversarial Networks (GAN) \citep{Belay2023, Choi2021, Fahrmann2024, Usmani2024, ZamanzadehDarban2024}.
 In addition, certain reviews explore AD strategies, typically grouped into reconstruction-based, prediction-based and other variants \citep{Belay2023, Choi2021, Correia2024, ZamanzadehDarban2024}.
 A number of reviews also classify methods based on the type of detected anomaly (e.g. time point, time interval or full time series) \citep{Correia2024, Li2023, ZamanzadehDarban2024}, though these categorizations often lack consistency across authors.

 An important dimension to consider is how DL models capture temporal and spatial dependencies.
 For instance, \citet{Choi2021} emphasize this distinction and \citet{ZamanzadehDarban2024} categorize methods as Temporal (T), Spatial (S) or Spatio-temporal (ST). \citet{Li2023} further discuss thresholding techniques, feature extraction and evaluation metrics.
 Despite these valuable contributions, the DL-based MTSAD field still lacks a unified framework.
 While several reviews cover similar dimensions, they often propose independent and sometimes inconsistent categorizations.
 Moreover, key aspects remain underexplored, e.g. how spatial and temporal dependencies are jointly modeled in spatio-temporal approaches.

-To address these gaps and bring more clarity to the field, this paper proposes a taxonomy of DL-based models aiming MTSAD.
-The taxonomy has eleven key dimensions grouped into three main parts, to characterize Input, Output and Model.
-Building on concepts from recent reviews \citep{Choi2021,Correia2024,Li2023,ZamanzadehDarban2024} and enriched by insights from an extensive screening of literature published between 2019 and 2024 and indexed at Scopus\textregistered, (\href{https://www.scopus.com/}{https://www.scopus.com/}), the taxonomy organizes MTSAD methods into a coherent and unified framework.
-The new taxonomy not only facilitates systematic comparison across existing methods but also highlights opportunities for future research.
-It aims to serve as a practical guide for researchers and practitioners, as well as a starting point for newcomers to the field.
+To address these gaps, this paper proposes a unified taxonomy that, unlike existing surveys, systematically covers the key aspects of DL-based models targeting MTSAD.
+Built on concepts from recent reviews \citep{Choi2021,Correia2024,Li2023,ZamanzadehDarban2024} and enriched by insights from an extensive screening of literature published between 2019 and 2024 indexed at Scopus\textregistered\ (\href{https://www.scopus.com/}{https://www.scopus.com/}), it comprises eleven key dimensions grouped into three main parts characterizing Input, Output and Model.
+This provides a consistent and extensive framework that enables direct comparison across methods and explicitly addresses aspects that have so far remained underexplored, highlighting opportunities for future research.
+This novel taxonomy aims to serve as a practical guide for researchers and practitioners, as well as a starting point for newcomers to the field.
 In the near future, the taxonomy is expected to be expanded and refined alongside advances in model architectures, detection strategies and data representations.